rapid7/le_dotcloud/README.md

 This will prompt you for your user credentials for the account you made on Logentries.

-The next step if to choose which logs you wish to follow.
+The next step is to choose which logs you wish to follow.

 The default set-up on DotCloud contains the nginx logs in `/var/log/nginx/`

 Navigate to this folder.
-If there was a log called myapp-access.log you would run:
+If there is a log called myapp-access.log you would run:

-`~/data/le follow myapp-access.log`
+`~/data/le follow myapp-access.log`  ensuring that you give the right path for the log file.

 With this, you are ready to activate the logging agent.